HarnoorG/Data-Analysis-Portfolio/SUPERMARKET-SALES-ANALYSIS/README.md

 - Saturday and Sunday are the best-selling days of the week by total revenue and total purchases made while Thursday and Tuesday are the worst
 - February, January, and March are the best-selling months by average revenue doing 4.907 RMB, 4.851 RMB, and 4.085 RMB respectively
 - June, May, and November are the worst-selling months by average revenue doing 3.153 RMB, 3.229 RMB, and 3.296 RMB respectively
-- 2023 is the best-selling month by average revenue with 4.333 RMB followed by 2022 with 3.928 RMB, 2021 with 3.683 RMB and lastly, 2020 as the worst-selling year with 3.603 RMB as the average revenue
+- 2023 is the best-selling year by average revenue with 4.333 RMB followed by 2022 with 3.928 RMB, 2021 with 3.683 RMB and lastly, 2020 as the worst-selling year with 3.603 RMB as the average revenue
 - The 1st quarter of 2021 was the best-selling quarter by total revenue doing 406,644.76 RMB followed by the 3rd quarter of 2020 with 363,001.46 RMB and the 1st quarter of 2023 with 340,223.82 RMB
 - The 2nd quarter of 2022 was the worst selling quarter by total revenue doing 174,529.24 RMB in revenue followed by the 4th quarter of 2021 with 201,068.31 RMB
 - The best-selling quarters by average revenue are the 1st quarters of 2022, 2023, and 2021 with average revenues of 4.679 RMB, 4,646 RMB, and 4.594 RMB respectively